Tristan-dvr/KG_Marketplace/GithubReadme/README.md

 - `SkillLess`
     - **Usage**: `SkillLess, SkillName, MaxLevel`
-    - **Description**: Checks if the player's skill level in the specified skill is less than or equal to the maximum level.
+    - **Description**: Checks if the player's skill level in the specified skill is less to the maximum level.

 - `GlobalKey`
     - **Usage**: `GlobalKey, KeyName`